rdegges/rdegges-blog/articles/2010/creating-a-posterous-account-1.md

 Title: Creating a Posterous Account

-So, I’m going to try out this whole Posterous thing.
+So, I'm going to try out this whole Posterous thing.
 The main reason for it, is that I currently host and maintain my weblog by hand.
 This is rather cumbersome, as I have to constantly fiddle with my VPS, worry about bandwidth costs, and also worry about breaking other software applications that I run on my VPS via